codership/documentation/galeracluster/source/documentation/xtrabackup-options.rst

    "**Permitted Values**", "Type:", "Integer"
    "", "Default Value:", ""

-This parameter allows you to definite the rate-limit the donor node.
+This parameter allows you to define the rate-limit for the donor node.
 This allows you to keep state transfers from blocking regular cluster operations.

 .. code-block:: ini